Redundancy

 -

-Log in to Revolution and go to the System Status page to verify Revolution is syncing between the primary and secondary servers.
+Log in to OneAlert and go to the System Status page to verify OneAlert is syncing between the primary and secondary servers.

 - Redundancy information is logged in SyncLog.
 If you are having issues with the primary and a secondary server syncing, see Contacting Support to receive help and to walk you through using the reconfigure function available in Status > System Status > Redundancy Servers > Advanced Settings.